hermanmakhm/hermanmakhm.github.io/pages/about.md

 Hello, I am Herman Mak (麥翰文).

-I am an MSc Advanced Aeronautical Engineering student and course representative at Imperial College London.
-My main intersts are in uncovering the fascinating secrets of turbulence and aerodynamics, and using their properties to make optimal efficiency gains via control in transportation (ground/air/space), renewble energy, or any other way that will benefit our built environment.
+I am currently a PhD candidate in theoretical and numerical fluid mechanics and aeroelasticity at École polytechnique and ONERA - The French Aerospace Lab.
+I am deeply interested in uncovering the fascinating secrets of turbulence, aerodynamics, and their interaction with transportation (ground/air/space), renewable energy infrastructure, or any other parts of our built environment.
 I also have a wider interest in anything physics, engineering, mathematics, technology, and scientific communication/teaching.
-Please find below a short overview of me or alternatively [view my full CV here](../assets/build/Mak_H_CV.pdf).
+Moreover, I am highly trained in my degrees not only in aerospace engineering and fluid mechanics, but also in research, data analysis, communication, collaboration, and critical, creative, interdisciplinary thinking.
+Please find below a short overview of my education and experience so far, or alternatively [view my full CV here](../assets/build/Mak_H_CV.pdf).

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}